helen-lehrer/RecipeBox.Solution/README.md

 ## Description

- A MVC application for a factory that keeps track of machine repairs.
+ An MVC application for a factory that keeps track of machine repairs.
 The user is able to add a list of engineers working at the factory and assign machines to that engineer.
 The user is also able to add a list of machines at the factory and assign engineers to that machine.

 The Users Can:

 * See a list of all engineers and a list of all machines.
 * Select an engineer, see their details, and see a list of all machines that engineer is licensed to repair.
 They can also select a machine, see its details, and see a list of all engineers licensed to repair it.
 * Add new engineers to the system when they are hired.
 They can also add new machines to the system when they are installed.
 * Add new machines even if no engineers are employed.
-They can add new engineers even if no machines are installed
+They can add new engineers even if no machines are installed.
 * Add or remove machines that a specific engineer is licensed to repair.
 They can also modify this relationship from the other side, and add or remove engineers from a specific machine.
 * Navigate to a splash page that lists all engineers and machines.
 They can click on an individual engineer or machine to see all the engineers/machines that belong to it.